Andrealavi/compilers/LFMCompiler/README.md

 ## Abstract Syntax Tree (AST) Classes

-The interpreter relies on an extensive class hierarchy to represent elements of the AST:
+The compiler relies on an extensive class hierarchy to represent elements of the AST:

 ### Base Classes
 - **`RootAST`**: The base class for all AST nodes, with virtual methods for traversing and evaluating elements.